 Get the picture?
 MAKE AN EMAIL LIST.
 It’s that important.

-How To Write A Good Blog
+How To Write A Great Blog (8 Years of Insights)

-Now if you’re going to start a blog – you’re going to want to make sure it’s actually good.
+Now, if you’re going to start a blog, you’re going to want to make sure it’s actually good.
 Here’s how you go about starting a blog that doesn’t suck.

 Execute.
 Write.
 Repeat.

-Over & over & over again.
+Over and over and over again.

 Create A Schedule